kjin/cnysa/README.md

 * `-` Destroy
 * `:` Promise Fulfillment

 The number that follows is the current time in seconds, mod 1000.
+This number might be useful in distinguishing "clusters" of async events.

 A string after represents the async resource type.